Otman Bakkal

 Otman Bakkal (born 27 February 1985) is a Dutch former professional footballer who played as an attacking midfielder.

-He began his career at PSV, and was loaned to Den Bosch, Eindhoven, Twente and Feyenoord.
-After making a permanent move to Dynamo Moscow in the summer of 2012, he returned to Feyenoord one year later.
-A youth international for the Netherlands, he gained one cap for the senior team in 2009.
+Bakkal was born in the Netherlands to Moroccan parents.
+He began his career at PSV before moving on loan to Den Bosch, Eindhoven, Twente, and Feyenoord.
+After signing for Dynamo Moscow permanently in summer 2012, Bakkal returned to Feyenoord one year later.
+A youth international for the Netherlands, he played once for the senior team in 2009.